Dog Vomiting Yellow: Causes and Treatment

 Food Allergies or Dietary Intolerances

-Consuming a food, ingredient, or substance that they are allergic to can cause your dog to vomit and yellow bile may be seen.
-This is usually noticed after switching to a new dog food, or switching foods too quickly.
+Consuming a food, ingredient, or substance your dog is allergic to can cause them to vomit, which may include and yellow bile.
+This is usually noticed after switching to a new dog food, or switching foods too fast.
 However, allergies and dietary intolerances can develop at any point in a pet’s life.
-Dogs who are vomiting because of a food allergy or dietary intolerance will typically vomit soon after eating and there will be food or kibble present.
+Dogs who are vomiting because of a food allergy or dietary intolerance will usually vomit soon after eating.
+Also, food or kibble will likely be present in the vomit.

 They Ate Something Yellow

 Your dog vomiting yellow doesn’t always mean bile.
-In some situations, they ate yellow grass, food made with yellow dye, or even a yellow object not intended for consumption, like a child’s rubber ducky.
-In these situations, you will often see the originally yellow ingested object, like blades of grass, in the vomitus, but you might not—especially if the object is too big or heavy to make its way back up the esophagus.
+Sometimes, they ate yellow grass, yellow foods, or even a yellow toy.
+In these situations, you will often see the originally yellow ingested object—but not always.
+That’s especially true if the object is too big or heavy to make its way back up the esophagus.

-Occasionally, dogs ingest something they cannot digest properly, like socks, toys, large bones, avocado pits, etc. These items are too large to move through your dog’s intestinal tract and become lodged somewhere past the stomach and before the colon.
+Occasionally, dogs eat something they can’t digest properly, like socks, toys, or large bones.
+These items are too large to move through your dog’s intestinal tract and become lodged somewhere past the stomach and before the colon.
 This will cause intestinal secretions, like bile, to back up into the stomach and lead to vomiting.
 An intestinal obstruction in dogs is a very serious medical emergency.
 These pets cannot keep anything down, and will even vomit water.

 Other Diseases

-Yellow dog vomit can be a sign or symptom of many major systemic diseases such as pancreatitis, infectious diseases, kidney disease, internal parasites, inflammatory disorders, toxin exposure, cancer, and more.
-These cases are often, but not always, associated with lethargy, weight loss, and potentially diarrhea
+Yellow dog vomit can be a sign or symptom of many major systemic diseases.
+Some of these conditions include pancreatitis (inflammation of the pancreas), infectious diseases, kidney disease, internal parasites, inflammatory disorders, toxin exposure, cancer, and more.
+These cases are also often associated with lethargy, weight loss, and diarrhea.

 Treatment for Yellow Dog Vomit

-Treating your dog for yellow vomit depends entirely on the cause.
+Treating your dog for yellow vomit depends on the cause.
 In many cases, veterinary care is needed.
-However, if infrequent episodes of yellow vomit is your dog’s only symptom, and they have no other signs of illness such as diarrhea, weakness, weight loss, or loss of appetite, it’s appropriate to try some home therapy before seeking veterinary care.
+But if your dog only vomits yellow infrequently without other signs of illness, providing home care is often appropriate before seeking veterinary care.

 The best thing to do for a single episode of yellow vomit in an adult dog is withhold food and water for 12 hours.
 This will allow the stomach to settle.
 Offer your pet a small amount of bland food after this period and see what happens.
 If they eat with gusto and go on as usual, you have nothing to worry about.
-However, if they refuse to eat or if they eat and then vomit, it’s time to go to the vet.
-It is not recommended to withhold food and water from puppies, as they are at risk of developing dehydration, so they should go to the veterinarian sooner, rather than waiting.
+But if they refuse to eat or if they eat and then vomit, it’s time to go to the vet.
+It’s not recommended to withhold food and water from puppies, as they are at risk of developing dehydration.Take your puppy to the veterinarian sooner, rather than waiting.

 If your dog has repeated, single episodes of yellow vomiting in the morning or late at night, try feeding a late night snack and an earlier breakfast.
 This will help decrease the interval overnight at which your dog’s stomach is empty.
 If this change does not work, it’s time to see your veterinarian to rule out more serious diseases.

-In all other situations, such as when your dog has vomited multiple times in 24 hours, continues to vomit after 24 hours, or has other signs of illness, veterinary care is necessary.
+In all other situations, such as when your dog has vomited several times in 24 hours, continues to vomit after 24 hours, or has other signs of illness, veterinary care is necessary.

 Your veterinarian will perform a thorough physical exam and review your pet’s history with you.
-Be sure to tell your veterinarian everything you know about your dog’s medical history, including any medications or supplements they take and any recent changes.
-It can be very helpful to bring your pet’s medical records to the appointment, and to know exactly what diet they are eating.
-Be completely honest and straightforward about anything around the house your dog may have eaten.
+Tell your veterinarian about your dog’s medical history, including medications, supplements, and any recent changes to diet.
+It can be helpful to bring your pet’s medical records to the appointment, and to know exactly what diet they are eating.
+Be honest and straightforward about anything around the house your dog may have eaten.

 Using this information and their physical exam findings, your vet may recommend diagnostics such as blood work, urine and fecal testing, and radiographs (X-rays) of the abdomen.
 From there, they can work on treating the specific disease process or disorder.
 This may include surgery, medications such as antibiotics or anti-inflammatories, gastric acid reducers (like Pepcid), hospitalization and intravenous fluid therapy, deworming, and more.

-In more mild cases, especially those in which the dog is generally healthy otherwise, your veterinarian may recommend starting with fluids and injectable anti-nausea medications, and feeding your dog a prescription based bland, easily digestible diet for a few days.
+In more mild cases, especially those in which the dog is generally healthy otherwise, your veterinarian may recommend starting with fluids (to make up for any fluid loss from vomiting), injectable anti-nausea medications, and feeding your dog a prescription-based bland, easily digestible diet for a few days.

 How to Prevent Vomiting in Dogs

-The best way to prevent your dog from vomiting is to keep anything they should not eat, lick, or chew out of reach, and to supervise them diligently when they are exploring new areas or playing with toys.
-Unfortunately, there is no way to eliminate vomiting entirely as many illnesses occur with no identifiable cause.
+The best way to prevent your dog from vomiting is to keep anything they should not eat, lick, or chew out of reach.
+Supervise them diligently when they are exploring new areas or playing with toys.
+Unfortunately, there’s no way to eliminate vomiting altogether as many illnesses occur with no identifiable cause.

 Fortunately, there are some simple steps you can take to try to reduce the chance that your dog will vomit: